egalli64/clj-intro/src/living/README.md

 ### Chapter 3 - State and Concurrency
 #### a.
 Using Atoms for Independent Items
-    e1. atom, def and deref
+    e1. atom: def and deref
     e2. reset!
     e3. swap! - and dotimes
     e4. future - competing on an atom with swap!
+#### b.
+Using Refs for Coordinated Changes - Software Transactional Memory (STM)
+    e1. ref: def and deref